1.9. Basic Abilities

 Effect: Healing

-Restore 1 Dodge Point up to a max of 1 Dodge Point.
+Restore 1 Dodge Point (up to your max.)

 Basic Ability or Rogue Upgrades: